 Medical expenses and visa processing fees related to the Australian Aid Student Visa 576

-An establishment allowance to contribute to costs such as accommodation, books, etc.
+A one-off establishment allowance on arrival to contribute to costs such as accommodation, books, etc.

-A fortnightly contribution to basic living expenses paid at a rate determined by Department of Foreign Affairs and Trade–Australian Aid
+A fortnightly contribution to basic living expenses paid at a rate determined by the Australian Government

 A compulsory 4-6 week Introductory Academic Program covering life and study in Australia prior to commencing formal studies